 Until recently, adjudication in the construction industry has displayed certain characteristics.
-First, the adjudicator is a neutral individual who is not involved in the day-

-(15) Palmer, M. J. E. (1991) 'Mediation in the People's Republic of China: some general observations' in Mackie, to-day running of the contract.
-He or she is neither an arbitrator, nor a state-appointed judge.
+First, the adjudicator is a neutral individual who is not involved in the day to day running of the contract.
+He or she is neither an arbitrator, nor a State appointed Judge.
 Second, the adjudicator enjoys his or her powers by virtue of the agreement between the parties.
-In other words, the parties have agreed by contract that the decision of the adjudicator shall decide the matter for them.
+In other words the parties have agreed by contract that the decision of the adjudicator shall decide the matter for them.
 Third, the adjudicator's decision is binding on the parties, and therefore, unlike mediation, the process does not require the co-operation of both parties.
 Fourth, adjudicators decisions are usually expressed as being binding until the end of the contract when either party may seek a review of the decision, most commonly by arbitration.
 Finally, adjudication is not arbitration and is therefore not subject to the Arbitration Act 1996.